buzzqw/TUS/OBSS/OBSSv2-eng.md

 Unless otherwise indicated, drawbacks remain active for as long as the item remains in the character's possession.
 The DC of the Saving Throw to avoid these effects is equal to 10 + DC of the curse (if you have not established the difficulty, set the Saving Throw, usually on Will, at DC 25)

->>> The list is an example to randomly generate effects on the item's owner.
+>>> **Curses**: The list is an example to randomly generate effects on the item's owner.
 Take inspiration and be creative!
 However, don't make a curse render it impossible to play the character; rather, it should be experienced as an opportunity to try something different.
 Never throw a cursed item randomly into the treasure pile; always think about what might happen and what consequences will be generated.
 A cursed item always requires a high level of attention and planning from the Narrator
 ---

 **Table: Effects of cursed magic items**